jcast24/ToDoApp/README.md

 Creating a basic ToDo app using React and React state hook to be able to create a list of things that we need to get done!

+This is primarily for learning and to have a better understanding of React, React useState, and useEffect.

 Code from before:

 ```jsx